Seir Kieran GAA: The 1981 campaign

-Over the winter of 1980/81, another teak-tough National Hurling League campaign brought the team further on.
-At Nowlan Park on 19 April 1981, 14-man Offaly held out for a 2-13 to 4-6 League Semi-final win against Laois, after another cliffhanger of hard close pulling.
-Pat Delaney lofted in a free that Paddy Kirwan sent to the net for what proved the decisive score, despite a furious Laois onslaught in the dying minutes.
-Some 19,000 spectators came to Thurles on 3 May for the League Final itself.
-Offaly won the toss and opted to play against the wind and hail – only to be rocked by Cork's opening salvo of two goals and three points.
-Offaly effected a tremendous fightback, holding the Rebels scoreless for the last 14 minutes, but they had left themselves with too steep a climb.
-Cork took the League Title by 3-11 to 2-8.
+Over the winter of 1980-81, another tough National Hurling League campaign brought the team further on.
+At Nowlan Park on 19 April 1981, 14-man Offaly held on to win 2-13 to 4-6 in the league semi-final against Laois.
+Pat Delaney lofted in a free that Paddy Kirwan sent to the net for what proved the decisive score, despite an attempted Laois comeback near the end.
+About 19,000 spectators came to Thurles on 3 May for the League final itself.
+Offaly won the toss and opted to play against the wind and hail, but Cork quickly scored two goals and three points.
+Offaly fought back, holding the Rebels scoreless for the last 14 minutes, but they weren't able to overcome the deficit.
+Cork took the league title by 3-11 to 2-8.

-That year's Leinster Senior Hurling Semi-final (21 June 1981), would be the only championship match of the 1980s or 1990s where Offaly took to the field minus a Seir Kieran contingent.
+That year's Leinster Senior Hurling Semi-Final (21 June 1981) would be the only championship match of the 1980s or 1990s where Offaly took to the field without a Seir Kieran contingent.
 Laois again almost upset the apple cart, as Dermot Healy's charges somehow evaded the usual consequences of piling 20 wides on top of the concession of six goals and ten points.
 Two penalties and two long-range shots deceived goalie Christy King, while Laois full forward PJ Cuddy had done serious damage by the time Pat Delaney was switched to take him on.
-Offaly's own tally of 3-20 included a first-half Pádraig Horan goal that had only got in through a big tear in the side netting.
-Even so, the game was still deadlocked when Offaly were awarded a free over 100 yards out.
-With the last puck of the game, Paddy Kirwan heroically converted it, for Offaly to reach the Provincial decider by the very skin of their teeth.
+Offaly's own tally of 3-20 included a first-half Pádraig Horan goal that went in through a tear in the side netting.
+Even so, the game was still tied when Offaly were awarded a free over 100 yards out.
+Paddy Kirwan converted it with the last puck of the game, sending Offaly to the provincial decider.